ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     Notice how I updated the comment describing what the `OnSwitchInteraction` function does, and added some additional comment in the function for further clarity.

-3. Let’s test out the script.
+3. Let's test out the script.
 You can now turn on and off the switch and the light turns on and off with it.
 Everything works as it should, great!

 ## Step 9: Adding interaction labels

-1. Right now, the light switch trigger simply says, “**Interact**”.
+1. Right now, the light switch trigger simply says, "**Interact**".
 You can add more polish to a project by changing the interaction label to say something relevant to the trigger interaction.

-    Let’s change the label to say "**Turn Off**" or "**Turn On**" depending on whether the light is on or off.
+    Let's change the label to say "**Turn Off**" or "**Turn On**" depending on whether the light is on or off.

-    There are two ways to change a trigger’s label, by going to the trigger’s properties tab and simply editing the **Interaction Label** field, or with a script.
+    There are two ways to change a trigger's label, by going to the trigger's properties tab and simply editing the **Interaction Label** field, or with a script.

     <image />

     Editing the **Interaction Field** property is great for when your label will always say the same thing, no matter what.
-Because we want to create a label that changes based on whether the switch is already on or off, we’ll use our script to update the label.
+Because we want to create a label that changes based on whether the switch is already on or off, we'll use our script to update the label.

     In your functions block, before the `OnSwitchInteraction` function, type: